 CENDEP attracts students from all backgrounds, from experienced practitioners to those new to development.
 Well over 500 students have graduated from its programmes since 1991 from many countries.
 Many of them have gone on to hold influential positions in community based groups, NGOs, UN and donor bodies (including The Red Cross, DIFD and Oxfam) as well as governments and the military.

 The scholarship was of great value and significance to me.
 It represented an exciting opportunity for both personal and professional growth, as well as the intellectual space to learn and question.
 I knew that to expand and grow in my work as a practitioner, I needed to make the intellectual and physical leap back to academia – hence my arrival in 2006 at the doors of Brookes.
 Best decision ever to have taken.

 Lucy Strickland, CARE

 Since graduating, Lucy Strickland has worked in Afghanistan to bring girls back into schools after years of Taliban exclusion, and has helped to build education services in the new country of Southern Sudan.
 She has been involved in Oxfam's emergency drought response in Ethiopia and the response to the cholera outbreak in Haiti.

-The senior management of the University are committed to celebrating the 20th Anniversary of CENDEP by creating a Scholarship Fund that will support students over the next 10 years and our target for this is £100,000 (the equivalent of 20 scholarships).
+The senior management of the University celebrated the 20th Anniversary of CENDEP by creating a Scholarship Fund to support students over the next 10 years with a target of £100,000 (the equivalent of 20 scholarships).